A Florida woman in prison for murdering a high school student with cerebral palsy over 20 years ago is possibly being released soon.

 Upon release, Miller will have served 29 years in prison.
 She’s required to undergo 15 years of probation once she is released.

-For weeks, authorities could not locate Lisa.
-Eventually, a then-16-year-old Sheren contacted the police and led them to Lisa’s lifeless body.
-Sheren said that his ex-girlfriend, Miller, 15 at the time, killed Lisa.
+For weeks, authorities could not locate Linda.
+Eventually, a then-16-year-old Sheren contacted the police and led them to Linda’s lifeless body.
+Sheren said that his ex-girlfriend, Miller, 15 at the time, killed Linda.

 When detectives questioned Miller, she pinned the crime on Sheren.
 The pair both changed their story on what happened numerous times.
-During Miller’s trial in 1994, she testified that after Sheran lured Lisa into a home, he told her that he was no longer Miller’s boyfriend.
-Miller said she called Sheran into the kitchen afterwards, and demanded that he hit Lisa.
+During Miller’s trial in 1994, she testified that after Sheran lured Linda into a home, he told her that he was no longer Miller’s boyfriend.
+Miller said she called Sheran into the kitchen afterwards, and demanded that he hit Linda.

 He sat down for a few more minutes and then he just reached over and he hit her.”